-A business credit card can be a godsend for entrepreneurs trying to manage cash flow.
-Some consumers, however, have found they can also benefit from using a business card even if they don’t own a business.
+Some consumers, however, have found they can also benefit from using a business credit card even if they don’t own a traditional business.

 Though no rules prohibit consumers from getting a business card if they qualify, says Nessa Feddis, senior vice president of the American Bankers Association, there can be some downsides to doing so.

 Not sure if it makes sense for you?
 Here are the pros and cons to help you decide.